-While the Nintendo Switch isn’t the perfect console, the $300 machine gets five things right — and two of them are phenomenal!
+While the Nintendo Switch isn’t the perfect console, it is much better than the Wii U. The $300 machine gets five things right — and two of them are phenomenal!

-I’ll write about Breath of the Wild in detail next week.
-But the new Zelda is so massive, it almost seems infinite.
+I write about Breath of the Wild in more detail here.
+But, basically, the new Zelda is so massive, it almost seems infinite.
 It’s beautiful and properly difficult and compelling (except for the weak beginning).
-While the Switch’s Nvidia Tegra processor isn’t the fastest compared to Sony’s PS4 Pro, it’s just powerful enough to give you an almost miraculous Hyrulian adventure.
+While the Nintendo Switch’s Nvidia Tegra processor isn’t the fastest compared to Sony’s PS4 Pro, it’s just powerful enough to give you an almost miraculous Hyrulian adventure.
 And remember, it’s all about great games, not the console itself.

 Sure, they’re small.
 And the left controller sometimes goes out of sync (I hope they’ll fix that soon.)
 But the brilliance of these controllers is in the ergonomics.
 I’ve had a carpal tunnel issue for years.
 Sometimes, I’ve had to stop playing after 90 minutes due to pain.
 The way these Joy-Cons fit in each hand makes them exactly right for lengthy play in an open world game like Zelda.
 Now, I can wander Hyrule for hours without hurting!
 I can’t understate the magic of this innovation.

 While I probably won’t be playing Zelda in bed before I go sleep, the option for portability on a decent-sized screen is one that I like.
 Yes, the 6.2 inch screen is the same size as the Wii U’s screen.
 But it’s not clunky like the Wii U, not at all.
 Sure, the flimsy stand on the back should have more positions.
 And yes, the screen could have been bigger.
 But the fact that you can take the Nintendo Switch anywhere — like you can with the 3DS — is a plus.